Zilliqa/dev-portal-old/docs/core-view-change.md

 1. Node entered `RunConsensusOnFinalBlock()` but Tx block consensus did not complete within the time stipulated
 1. Node entered `RunConsensusOnViewChange()` but VC block consensus did not complete within the time stipulated

-### Setup

-1. `[VC block header]` Removal of candidate leader index as the index will be adjusted after view change and will be stale
-1. `[VC block header]` Addition of list of nodes for tracking all the faulty leaders

 ### Procedure

 1. Any trigger condition is satisfied and view change begins